minprog/programmeren-2/problems/cs50/speller/load/index.md

 This function ensures that **each and every word** ends up in bucket 0, which is ridiculous, but it should work anyway!
 You will just end up loading all words into a very long linked list.

+You can copy-paste this into `dictionary.c`.
+Don't forget to also add the function prototype to `dictionary.h`.

+## Starting a hash table

+To actually have an entry point for your hash table, here's how you should do that in `dictionary.c`:

+    node *table[BUCKETS];

-To indicate the number of buckets, you should probably add a constant to `dictionary.h`:
+Now you have a variable called `table` that you'll be working with in `load`, `check`, `size` and `unload`.
+Finally, to indicate the number of buckets, you should probably add a constant to `dictionary.c` as well:

     #define BUCKETS 1